ESC

 0 sq km

-slightly more than twice the size of Washington, DC
+slightly more than twice the size of Washington, D.C.

 temperate, mild winters, dry and warm to hot summers